This Instant Pot Butternut Squash Soup Recipe is perfect for a chilly fall or winter evening when you’re craving a warming, savory soup.

 3. Add the Broth and Pressurize

-Add the broth and give it all a big stir, making sure to get the browned bits up off the bottom of the pan.
+Add the broth and the garlic and give it all a big stir, making sure to get the browned bits up off the bottom of the pan.
 Then turn off the Saute mode.

 When the cooking time is done, you can carefully release the pressure and open the lid.
 Use an immersion blender to blend the soup until it’s smooth.

 There are a few additional toppings you can use to dress up your soup, but it’s just as tasty without any garnish.
-Try adding croutons, pumpkin seeds, or a sprinkle of paprika.
+I sometimes add a drizzle of cream to the top.
+Or I’ll add red pepper flakes, croutons, pumpkin seeds, or a sprinkle of paprika.

 Looking for a main dish to serve with this Butternut Squash Soup?
 Here are a few options: